“Friendship Recession” & Mental Health

 What is the “friendship recession”?

-The 2021 American Perspectives Survey reports that, in general, Americans now have fewer close friendships, communicate with their friends less frequently, and tend to be less likely to turn to them for support than in the past.
-While the COVID-19 pandemic may be partly to blame for this trend, a number of sociological factors and cultural shifts may be contributing to the friendship deficit.
+The 2021 American Perspectives Survey reports that, in general, Americans now have fewer close friendships, communicate with their friends less frequently, and tend to be less likely to turn to friends for support than in the past.
+While the COVID-19 pandemic may be partly to blame for this trend, a number of sociological factors and cultural shifts may be contributing to the friendship recession or deficit.

-Why social isolation is on the rise: Key factors behind the trend
+Why social isolation is on the rise: Key factors behind the "friendship recession" trend

 Cultural shifts, the built environment, economic pressures, workplace changes, social media, and digital communication may all play a role in the friendship recession.